cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 ### Build Application Deployment Manifest

 In this section, you build the deployment manifest for the application.
-The manifest includes a section for specifying the pod template (`$.spec.template`), it is here that we will declare the application container and Secretless sidecar container.
+The manifest includes a section for specifying the pod template (`$.spec.template`), it is here that we will declare the application container and Secretless Broker sidecar container.

 Below is the base manifest that you will be building upon:
 _quick-start.yml_